Skip to main content

 Figure 2.
 The code example stored the distributional information of variable value encoded as a Ux String in the file uxString.txt in the Signaloid Cloud Data Storage.
 You can see the contents of the uxString.txt file as they appear in the Signaloid Cloud Data Storage in the Data and Sensors page.

-Example of ingesting a Ux string
+Example of ingesting a Ux String

 The simple program shown below reads in the Ux String using the standard C library call sscanf, and by doing so, injects distribution information encoded as a Ux String into the variable value when executed on the Signaloid C0 processor.